 - Sources of traffic to your client’s site

-We can see that our example company gets a higher percentage of its traffic from search than competing sites do (13.4% vs. 6.2%), showing strength in SEO.
+Our example company gets a higher percentage of its traffic from search than competing sites (13.4% vs. 6.2%), showing strength in SEO.
 The data also points out a weakness: a higher bounce rate than the competitive average (18.1% vs. 11.7%).
-It has more sites linking in than competing sites do (50 vs. 31), too, which can be a strength.
+It also has more sites linking in than competing sites (50 vs. 31), which can be a strength.

 You can drill down to see more information on backlinks for your clients and competing sites.

-An SEO Audit tool will point out issues with your client’s site, showing you weaknesses that should be addressed.
-The Competitor Keyword Matrix (above) shows what keywords—both paid and organic—you drive traffic for that your top competitors don’t and vice versa.
-This can reveal topic areas that Google thinks your client is an expert on (a strength) as well as areas where competing firms have an edge (a weakness).
+An SEO Audit tool will highlight issues with your client’s site, showing you weaknesses that should be addressed.
+The Competitor Keyword Matrix (above) shows what paid and organic keywords you drive traffic for that your top competitors don’t and vice versa.
+This can reveal topic areas that Google thinks your client is an expert on (a strength) and regions where competing firms have an edge (a weakness).

 Check out the Content Exploration tool for insight into social media engagement for your client’s content.
 Our example business does not post content to social media yet.
 At first glance, that may appear to be a weakness.
 But we can see that competitors don’t post on social media either.
 Is this an opportunity, instead?
 Let’s explore that.